 As you can see from the table presented above, the substantially lighter weight of junior e-bikes is a very glaring quality of these kinds of bikes.
 Most of the high-end models also do not go beyond $2,500, but they are certainly already on par with most mid-range e-bikes in the market.
 Still, they are cheaper as evidenced by prices on the table as well.
 That said, these are the reasons why junior e-bikes are priced as such.

-Smaller size and lighter weight
+Smaller size and lighter weight of junior e-bike models

 Generally, these e-bikes make use of smaller frames to accommodate children ages 7 to 12 better, while making sure that they are kept as comfortable as possible while riding.
 Having smaller frames will require fewer resources, which promptly reflects on the price.